linode/docs/docs/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-8.md

     v=spf1 mx -all

-If you're using Linode's DNS Manager, go to the domain zone page for the SPF-selected domain and add a new TXT record.
+If you're using Linode's DNS Manager, go to the domain zone page for the selected domain and add a new TXT record.
 The screen will look something like this once you've got it filled out:

 ![Linode DNS manager add TXT record](/docs/assets/Postfix_SPF_TXT_record.png)